-27. Timers
+26. Timers

 Each MCU includes four counter/timers: two are 16-bit counter/timers compatible with those found in the standard 8051, and two are 16-bit auto-reload timer for use with the ADC, SMBus, or for general purpose use.
 These timers can be used to measure time intervals, count external events and generate periodic interrupt requests.
 Timer 0 and Timer 1 are nearly identical and have four primary modes of operation.
 Timer 2 and Timer 3 offer 16-bit and split 8-bit timer functionality with auto-reload.
 Additionally, Timer 2 and Timer 3 have a Capture Mode that can be used to measure the SmaRTClock or a Comparator period with respect to another oscillator.
 This is particularly useful when using Capacitive Touch Switches.
-See Application Note AN338 for details on Capacitive Touch Switch sensing.

-Timer 0 and Timer 1 Modes: Timer 2 Modes: Timer 3 Modes: 13-bit counter/timer 16-bit timer with auto-reload 16-bit timer with auto-reload 16-bit counter/timer N 8-bit counter/timer with autoreload Two 8-bit timers with auto-reload Two 8-bit timers with auto-reload Two 8-bit counter/timers (Timer 0 only)
+Timer 0 and Timer 1 Modes: Timer 2 Modes: Timer 3 Modes: 13-bit counter/timer 16-bit timer with auto-reload 16-bit timer with auto-reload 16-bit counter/timer 8-bit counter/timer with auto- reload Two 8-bit timers with auto-reload Two 8-bit timers with auto-reload Two 8-bit counter/timers (Timer 0 only) $\langle O \rangle$

-Timers 0 and 1 may be clocked by one of five sources, determined by the Timer Mode Select bits (T1M-T0M) and the Clock Scale bits (SCA1-SCA0).
-The Clock Scale bits define a pre-scaled clock from which Timer 0 and/or Timer 1 may be clocked (See SFR Definition 27.1 for pre-scaled clock selection).
+Timers 0 and 1 may be clocked by one of five sources, determined by the Timer Mode Select bits (T1M- T0M) and the Clock Scale bits (SCA1-SCA0).
+The Clock Scale bits define a pre-scaled clock from which Timer 0 and/or Timer 1 may be clocked (See SFR Definition 26.1 for pre-scaled clock selection).